Venom8X/Active-Directory-Home-Lab/docs/ou.md

 ---

 ### Step 5: Run the Script
-1.Use the following command in Powershell:
+ 1.Use the following command in PowerShell ISE:

 ```powershell
 Set-ExecutionPolicy Unrestricted